IanDLeon/IanDLeon/README.md

 - 👋 Hi, I’m @IanDLeon
 - 👀 I’m interested in coding.
 - 🌱 I’m currently learning JavaScript on Scrimba trying to get into a bootcamp.
+- Update got into a bootcamp at GA.
 - 💞️ I’m looking to collaborate on small projects to help me learn as well as helping the community.
 - 📫 How to reach me